-HC7-HC19 Ask about assets a household owns or has access to.
+HC16-HC2 Ask about assets a household owns or has access to.
 These include radio, bed, sofa, electricity, livestock or poultry, and others.

--S otherwise The items include a computer or a tablet, mobile telephone, access to internet at home, own agricultural land, bank account.
+HC11-HC19 Select “YES” if any member of the household has the item, otherwise select “No”.
+The items include a computer or a tablet, mobile telephone, access to internet at home, own agricultural land, bank account.

 HOUSEHOLD SOURCES OF LIVELIHOOD (HLL)

 Module covers basic information on sources of household livelihood.
 It identifies all sources of household livelihood in the 12 months preceding the interview date, as well as the main source as self-declared by the household reference person or head.
 It distinguishes between income from employment and other sources of household income, including remittances, transfers, and production of foodstuff for own final use.
 The module is to be asked only to the household reference person or head.